Learning Outcomes

 ) (filter(f,l.next))

-// the above is using an IIFE such that
+// the above is using an immediately invoked

 , take = (n,l) => l && n ? ({data: l.data, next: take(n-1,l.next)})